The Growing Importance Of Data Cleaning

-6. For example, you are building a product inventory demand prediction model and consider the last 2 years’ historical data, but the inventory system was changed last year, and you are getting different fields or values than the previous system.
+6. For example, you are building a product inventory demand prediction model and considering the last 2 years’ historical data, but the inventory system was changed last year, and you are getting different fields or values than the previous system.
 Here, the data scientist has to do data wrangling to create a clean and uniform dataset to build a robust predictive model.

-7. Another example I have observed is when calculating lifetime values of customers you come across customers have given 10-15 times more revenue than your average customers.
-In this case, the data science team has to analyze whether this is an outlier and will it impact the analysis.
+7. Another example I have observed is when calculating lifetime values of customers you come across customers who have given 10-15 times more revenue than your average customers.
+In this case, the data science team has to analyze whether this is an outlier and whether will it impact the analysis.
 If found to be an outlier it has to be removed to maintain the quality of data.

 Why Is Data Cleaning Required In The First Place?
 What Are The Benefits?

 Data cleaning importance and benefits: The answer in short would be to obtain a template for handling your enterprise’s data.
 Not many get this: data cleaning is an extremely important step in the chain of data analytics.
 Because its importance is not understood, it is often neglected.
 The result: erroneous analysis of your data, which translates into a waste of time and money, and other resources.
 Having clean data can help in performing the analysis faster, saving precious time.

 Why data cleaning is required is because all incoming data is prone to duplication, mislabeling, missing value, and so on.
 The oft-quoted line: Garbage in means garbage out explains the importance of data cleansing very succinctly.
 Obviously, if input data is unreliable, the output, too, will be so.